nagypeter/angular-node-creditscore/tutorials/sample.app.pipeline.md

 As you can see in this configuration we have the default pipeline *build* which executes the *npm-install* build, a *push-to-releases* pipeline which will upload the container packaged application to Oracle Container Registry, a *deploy-to-oke* pipeline which deploys the application to Oracle Container Engine and the *rest-functional-test* pipeline which is intended to test the application during the CI/CD workflow.
 You will create these pipelines in the next steps.

-Please also note the environment variables ($KUBERNETES_MASTER, $KUBERNETES_MASTER) usage which enables flexible configuration and safe authentication.
+Please also note the environment variables ($KUBERNETES_MASTER, $KUBERNETES_TOKEN) usage which enables flexible configuration and safe authentication.
 When the pipelines and the workflow created you will define these variables and set the values.

 ### Define CI/CD workflow ###